 the property that a documentation system of making its content comprehensible for a variety of people that come from different backgrounds.

-something that is known to exist.
+someone or something that is known to exist.

 an alphabetically sorted list of terms with the (single) meaning it has in (at least) one context.

 the act or process of governing or overseeing the control and direction of something (Merriam-Webster).

 the role that a party assumes as it is governing or overseeing the control and direction of something.

 the party that is 1-1 associated with that knowledge.